Dawson Film Find

 The Dawson Film Find (DFF) was the accidental discovery in 1978 of 372 film titles preserved in 533 reels of silent-era nitrate films in the Klondike Gold Rush town of Dawson City, Yukon, Canada.
 The reels had been buried under an abandoned hockey rink in 1929 and included lost films of feature movies and newsreels.
 A construction excavation inadvertently uncovered the forgotten cache of discarded films, which were unintentionally preserved by the permafrost.

 The 2016 documentary Dawson City: Frozen Time details the history and recovery of the films, and features footage restored from the reels.
-The DFF also features in the 2013 documentary short Lost Forever: The Art of Film Preservation.
+The DFF is also featured in the 2013 documentary short Lost Forever: The Art of Film Preservation.

 Description

 The 533 film reels date "between 1903 and 1929 and were uncovered in the rubble beneath [an] old hockey rink".
 Films starring Pearl White, Helen Holmes, Grace Cunard, Lois Weber, Fatty Arbuckle, Harold Lloyd, Douglas Fairbanks, and Lon Chaney, among others, were among the find.
 Along with the lost feature films, there was also rare footage of historic events, including the 1919 World Series.